Call for Abstract

-Worldwide, about one-third of human deaths are attributable to infections.
-In addition, the so-called non-infectious causes of death often have a cryptic infectious etiology.
-Many Rare diseases caused by infectious agents rather than genetic or environmental factors.
+Globally, about one-third of human deaths are attributable to infections.
+In addition, the so-called non-infectious causes of death often have a mysterious infectious etiology.
+Many rare diseases or orphan diseases caused by infectious agents rather than genetic or environmental factors.

-Rare cancers tend to be caused by simple genetic mutations, and common cancers tend to be caused by a complex set of genetic and epigenetic aberrations that continually increase in number as the tumor develops.
+Rare cancers caused by simple genetic mutations, and common cancers tend to be caused by a complex set of genetic and epigenetic aberrations that continually grow in number as the tumor develops.
 A cancer is considered to be rare if- 1.
 It starts in an uncommon place in the body, 2.
 The cancer is an unusual type and may need special treatment, 3.
 It is not one of the common types of cancer.

 Aging is a collection of degenerative changes that occur in organisms that lack the ability to perpetually regenerate.
 Age is a major risk factor for most common neurodegenerative diseases.
 Dementia becomes more common with age.
 The spectrum includes mild cognitive impairment, Alzheimer's disease, cerebrovascular disease, Parkinson's disease and Lou Gehrig's disease.
 Rare diseases provide much insight into the cellular processes that hasten the aging process.